-Almost all keycap sets are designed with the primary goal of covering an English (USA) national layout over a physical alphanumeric block with an ANSI layout (this besides other differences the covered physical layouts may have elsewhere, like the presence of a numeric pad or the placement of the navigation keys), and thus, there will almost always be a 1.5U row 2 backslash‑pipe keycap present.
+Almost all keycap sets are designed with the primary goal of covering an English (USA) national layout over a physical alphanumeric block with an ANSI layout (this besides other differences the covered form factors or physical layouts may have elsewhere, like the presence of a numeric keypad or the placement of the navigation keys), and thus, there will almost always be a 1.5U row 2 backslash‑pipe keycap present.

-Keyboards can have a horizontal (“ANSI”) Enter key or a vertical (“ISO”) Enter key instead; although the former is nowadays ubiquitous in the keyboards sold and used within the United States of America, the latter is just as valid for keyboards with the English (USA) layout, and it’s not difficult to find older keyboards of this kind, old or new, be them compact, full-size or battlecruisers (and that’s restricting the search to PC keyboards; the vast majority of terminal keyboards used vertical Enter keys, with this being the only actual option in the Dec layout and IBM’s battleship layout, which were by far the two most common terminal keyboard layouts).
+Keyboards can have a horizontal (“ANSI”) Enter key or a vertical (“ISO”) Enter key instead; although the former is nowadays ubiquitous in the keyboards sold and used within the United States of America, the latter is just as valid for keyboards with the English (USA) layout, and it’s not difficult to find keyboards of this kind, old or new, be them compact, full-size or battlecruisers (and that’s restricting the search to PC keyboards; the vast majority of terminal keyboards used vertical Enter keys, with this being the only actual option in the Dec layout and IBM’s battleship layout, which were by far the two most common terminal keyboard layouts).

-And yet... keycap sets that do provide a 1.0U row 3 backslash‑pipe key seem to be uncommon, although fortunately this is starting to change.
+And yet... keycap sets that do provide a 1.0U row 3 backslash‑pipe keycap used to be uncommon, although fortunately this has changed.
 The reason for this absence is historical: the first custom keycap sets were designed thinking exclusively (as opposed to primarily) of the English (USA) national layout over an ANSI physical layout; “ISO support” wasn’t added until later, albeit for a different reason (more on this below).

 Some compact keyboards use the 1.5U row 2 key as Backspace (this is known as “HHKB-style Backspace”, as was popularized by the HHKB keyboard... even though it actually originated in Sun Microsystems’ keyboards).
 Due to this, the backslash‑pipe key is moved to row 1 and takes the left half of the area the original Backspace key used to occupy; the right half is typically used by the backquote‑tilde key, which has been displaced from its top left corner position in favor of Esc.

 Most keycap sets provide a 1.0U row 1 backslash‑pipe key to cater to HHKB and HHKB-like physical layouts.

-It must be noted, though, that moving the backslash‑pipe key to row 1 like that is not an innovation of the HHKB layout.
-Before IBM released the Model M keyboards with the Enhanced Layout, there was the AT layout, which had the infamous “BAE” Enter key:
+It must be noted, though, that moving the backslash‑pipe key to row 1 like that is not an innovation of the HHKB layout, either.
+Before IBM released the Model M keyboard with the Enhanced Layout, the PC keyboards it sold used the AT layout, which sported the infamous “BAE” Enter key:

-That gigantic thing left no room at all for the backslash‑pipe key and forced it up to row 1; to make space for it, the Backspace key was reduced to 1U (this tiny Backspace is the true reason BAE was so hated, and what ultimately led IBM to abandon it in favor of both of the current Enter keys in the Enhanced Layout).
+That gigantic thing left no room at all for the backslash‑pipe key and forced it up to row 1; to make space for it, the Backspace key was reduced to 1.0U.
+This tiny Backspace is the true reason BAE was so hated, and what ultimately led IBM to abandon it in favor of both of the current Enter keys in the Enhanced Layout.

-In the “Focus Layout”, the right Shift key is split on its right side, and the backslash‑pipe key is placed in the space left behind.
+In the “Focus Layout”, the right Shift key is split on its right side, and the backslash‑pipe key is placed in the space made available.

 Meanwhile, in the “Monterey layout”, the backslash‑pipe key is moved down all the way to the bottom row.
-Note how this is incompatible with modern bottom rows, as those spaces are taken by the Windows-specific keys.
+Note how this is incompatible with modern bottom rows, as the space it occupies is taken by the Windows-specific keys.

-Modern keycap sets (with a very small number of dishonorable exceptions) do not provide a “BAE” Enter at all, and if they do provide a row 4 backslash‑pipe key, it’s not for BAE support.
+Modern keycap sets (with a very small number of dishonorable exceptions) do not provide a “BAE” Enter keycap at all, and if they do provide a row 4 backslash‑pipe keycap, it’s not for BAE support.
 Instead, they do it because...

-In terms of the physical arrangement of keys within the alphanumeric block of a keyboard with a given physical layout (full-size, 1800, TKL, 75%, etcetera), ANSI keyboards have a 2.25U (“long”) left Shift key and a 2.25U horizontal Enter key; ISO keyboards have, instead, a 1.25U (“short”) left Shift plus a 1U alphanumeric key to its right, and a 1.25/1.5U vertical Enter key.
+In terms of the physical arrangement of keys within the alphanumeric block of a keyboard with a given form factor (full-size, 1800, TKL, 75%, etcetera), ANSI keyboards have a 2.25U (“long”) left Shift key and a 2.25U horizontal Enter key; ISO keyboards have, instead, a 1.25U (“short”) left Shift plus a 1.0U alphanumeric key to its right, and a 1.25/1.5U vertical Enter key.